ocsf/ocsf-docs/Understanding OCSF.md

 ## Appendix B - Data Types

 The predefined data types.
-The data type of value specifies what kind of data that value can have.
+The data type of a value specifies what kind of data that value can have.
 Note type<sup>O</sup> denotes an observable type.  _t attributes in parentheses denote internal JSON schema type notation.

 <table>